lbaehren/prometheus-sumo/documentation/Development.md

-If at a later point in time you want to be able to create new (release) branches and tags then accordingly, you will have to clone from the top-level of the Subversion repository, telling {http://git-scm.com Git} import from a standard directory layout:
+If at a later point in time you want to be able to create new (release) branches and tags then accordingly, you will have to clone from the top-level of the Subversion repository, telling [Git](http://git-scm.com) import from a standard directory layout:

     git svn clone -s http://prometheus-srv.uni-koeln.de/svn/pandora pandora